 This marinated cauliflower salad is the perfect side dish for a bbq, pot luck or meal prep.
 Crunchy raw cauliflower, briny olives, roasted red bell peppers, red onion and fresh herbs tossed in a simple Italian dressing.
 It tastes best when made ahead and left to marinate overnight to enjoy the next day.

 Healthy, refrigerator salads are great recipes to make ahead because they that taste even better the longer they sit.
 For another favorite make-ahead refrigerator salad, be sure to try this Fiesta Salad too!

-Made up of mostly pantry ingredients, this recipe is super easy to throw together and very tasty.
-Crispy raw cauliflower, roasted peppers, salty olives and a bit of red onion all tossed in a zesty Italian dressing – it’s the perfect year-round side dish.
+This marinated cauliflower overnight salad is easy to throw together with simple ingredients and a perfect alternative to pasta salad.
+Crunchy raw cauliflower, roasted peppers, salty olives and a bit of red onion all tossed in a zesty Italian dressing – it’s the perfect year-round side dish.

 Can you eat raw cauliflower?